 Arriving in Britain from the United States in 1977, Ruby Wax began her acting career with the Royal Shakespeare Company.
 She went on to write and perform in her own hugely popular television programmes for the BBC and Channel 4 and was Script Editor on all series of Absolutely Fabulous.
+She has also worked as a stand-up comedian.

 She has a Masters degree in Mindfulness-based Cognitive Therapy from the University of Oxford and spoke at TEDGlobal.
 Ruby has become the poster girl for mental illness in the UK.